John H. Buchanan Jr.: Congressional tenure

 During the beginning of his career in the House of Representatives, Buchanan was a conservative Republican, opposing the creation of Medicare, the Voting Rights Act of 1965 and the Civil Rights Act of 1968, but also worked with Democratic Congressman and fellow Southerner Charles Weltner to spearhead an investigation of the Ku Klux Klan.
-Along with Weltner, the FBI credited Buchanan for bringing KKK membership to its lowest level since World War II.
+Along with Weltner, the FBI credited Buchanan for bringing Klan membership to its lowest level since World War II.

-However, Buchanan's social views would begin to change due to attending church services in Riverside Baptist Church, an integrated church in southwest Washington D.C.
-In an interview with the Washington Post in 1976, Buchanan explained his change on social views: "When you’re deeply involved in a biracial entity, you think of people as brothers and sisters."
+However, Buchanan's social views would begin to change due to attending church services in Riverside Baptist Church, an integrated church in southwest Washington, D.C..
+In an interview with the Washington Post in 1976, Buchanan explained his change on social views: "When you're deeply involved in a biracial entity, you think of people as brothers and sisters."
 Buchanan would also hire African-Americans for his staff and was the first member of the Alabama congressional delegation to nominate African-American candidates to the military service academies.

 As a senior member of the House Committee on Education and Labor, Buchanan helped lead the fight in 1972 in the House for enactment of the Education Act, Title IX, which requires equality for women in the programs of American colleges and universities, including athletics.
 He served as ranking Republican on the Equal Rights Subcommittee and the subcommittee with jurisdiction over the arts.
 For fourteen years, he was a member of the Foreign Affairs Committee, where he championed the rights of people behind the Iron Curtain, especially Jewish and Christian dissidents, as well as the black majorities in Southern Rhodesia and South Africa.
 As ranking minority member of the House Committee on Foreign Affairs Subcommittee on International Operations, he was one of the principal authors of the Foreign Service Act of 1980.
 In that year he received the Honor Award, Women's Action Organization (State Department, ICA, AID) and the Honor Award "for commitment to the advancement of women in the Foreign Service community".
-Originally opposed to busing during the Nixon administration, Buchanan would eventually come to support it in order to combat segregation in the Carter administration, as well as a woman's right to choose what to do with their bodies.
+Originally opposed to busing during the Nixon administration, Buchanan would eventually come to support it in order to combat segregation in the Carter administration.
+He would also become a supporter of abortion rights.
 Buchanan, alongside fellow centrist Republicans Alphonzo E. Bell Jr. and John B. Anderson, also supported the creation of a Martin Luther King, Jr. statue in the Capitol.